-A target date of November 2005 was set and application was made to the Province and in turn Supreme Grand Chapter with the names required, following the February 2005 Founders Meeting.
-To our delight our Application was accepted and the real work began to bring it to fruition.
+A target date of November 2005 was set and an application was made to the Province and in turn Supreme Grand Chapter with the names required, following the February 2005 Founders Meeting.
+To our delight, our Application was accepted and the real work began to bring it to fruition.

 E.Comp.
 Henry France-Sargeant, P.G.St.B. and with the full Provincial Team in attendance, the Consecration took place with some 18 Founders, 20 Provincial Officers and some 71 invited Guests meeting in No 1 Lodge Room at Kings Heath, Birmingham.
 During the meeting the Third Provincial Grand Principal, E.Comp.
 Michael Taylor, P.G.St.B., gave an excellent oration.

-Before the union of the two Grand Lodges, the Ancients and Moderns, in 1813,the Royal Arch formed part of the Craft Ceremonies.
-After the union the Royal Arch became a separate order, and craft lodges were given sanction to work the Ceremony.
-The Royal Arch is therefore recognised by the United Grand Lodge of England, and in the Book of Constitutions we find the declaration that “pure Ancient Masonry consists of three degrees and no more – the Entered Apprentice, the Fellowcraft, and the Master Mason including the Supreme Order of the Holy Royal Arch”.
+Before the union of the two Grand Lodges, the Ancients and Moderns, in 1813, the Royal Arch formed part of the Craft Ceremonies.
+After the union, the Royal Arch became a separate order, and craft lodges were given sanction to work the Ceremony.
+The Royal Arch is therefore recognised by the United Grand Lodge of England, and in the Book of Constitutions we find the declaration that “pure Ancient Masonry consists of three degrees and no more – the Entered Apprentice, the Fellowcraft, and Master Mason including the Supreme Order of the Holy Royal Arch”.

 So is this the sole reason for the peculiar relationship between the Craft and the Royal Arch?
 I think not!
-For to me the Royal Arch completes my journey through masonry, but not because of the secrets that are disclosed during the ceremony.
+For me, the Royal Arch completes my journey through masonry, but not because of the secrets that are disclosed during the ceremony.

-Indeed, I question whether the signs and word which we promise not to disclose have anything to do with the real secret of Masonry.
-To me the real secret is that incredible sense of satisfaction and enjoyment I get from attending Masonic meetings.
-It is that feeling that, because it is so intangible, we find so hard to communicate to others.
+Indeed, I question whether the signs and words which we promise not to disclose have anything to do with the real secret of Masonry.
+To me, the real secret is that incredible sense of satisfaction and enjoyment I get from attending Masonic meetings.
+It is that feeling that, because it is so intangible, we find it so hard to communicate with others.
 For you cannot be told it, you can only experience it!

 Craft Masonry takes us on a symbolic journey through our mortal life.
-At your initiation you are received as at your birth, poor and penniless.
+At your initiation, you are received as at your birth, poor and penniless.
 You are taught to be considerate to others, to be fair and honest, to give support to those less fortunate and to be an upright citizen.
-Having been reminded that these qualities underpin the foundation of modern civilisation, we are encouraged at our passing to expand our mind and contemplate the many mysteries of the physical world.
-At our raising we are reminded of the need to be honourable at all times and finally we are led to contemplate the final hour of our mortal existence.
-Throughout we are reminded that there is a supreme being, the God in whom we must put our trust, and at our raising we are told that to face the prospect of death and what follows without the support of our God is a bleak prospect.
+Having been reminded that these qualities underpin the foundation of modern civilisation, we are encouraged at our passing to expand our minds and contemplate the many mysteries of the physical world.
+At our raising, we are reminded of the need to be honourable at all times and finally, we are led to contemplate the final hour of our mortal existence.
+Throughout we are reminded that there is a supreme being, the God in whom we must put our trust, and at our raising, we are told that to face the prospect of death and what follows without the support of our God is a bleak prospect.

 The completion of this journey is undoubtedly a must for all those Masons who sailed under the White Ensign and experienced the unpredictable forces of nature and the risks and responsibility which comes with the defence of the realm.
-Such experiences when death become an immediate prospect, inevitably draws one closer to one’s God.
-And whether or not he took that journey, I know that tonight the Founders will be reminded of Admiral Lord Nelson whose glorious victory at Trafalgar we celebrate every year, for he was a God fearing man who passionately believed that he was called by God to defend England from tyranny.
+Such experiences when death becomes an immediate prospect inevitably draw one closer to one’s God.
+And whether or not he took that journey, I know that tonight the Founders will be reminded of Admiral Lord Nelson whose glorious victory at Trafalgar we celebrate every year, for he was a God-fearing man who passionately believed that he was called by God to defend England from tyranny.

 It is therefore wholly fitting that this term should be applied to the crew of this new vessel – White Ensign Chapter No. 9169 – whose members have all shared that companionship with others at sea and now come together once again to share it with each other today.

 We congratulate you on taking this step.
-White Ensign Lodge is very strong and we have no doubt that White Ensign Chapter will be every bit as seaworthy.
-Nonetheless we wish you every success in this new voyage.
+White Ensign Lodge is very strong and we do not doubt that White Ensign Chapter will be every bit as seaworthy.
+Nonetheless, we wish you every success in this new voyage.